Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09/case-study.md

 ### Engineering Quality

 Establish a repeatable deployment and validation methodology that can be reused for future cloud engagements.

+# Solution Overview

+SirhurryUp Corporation recommended a layered cloud architecture designed to improve application availability, automate operational processes, and support future business growth.

+Rather than introducing every AWS service simultaneously, the engagement followed an incremental implementation strategy.
+Each architectural layer was independently designed, deployed, and validated before introducing additional dependencies.

+This disciplined approach reduced implementation risk, simplified troubleshooting, and ensured that every new component inherited a previously validated foundation.

+The resulting architecture combines standardized infrastructure provisioning, intelligent traffic distribution, automated health monitoring, and elastic scaling to deliver a resilient platform capable of supporting changing customer demand.

 # Architectural Decisions